-Today, Colerain Township is the 2nd largest township in the state of Ohio encompassing 42.9 square miles while serving 58,499 residents.
+Today, Colerain Township is one of the largest townships in the state of Ohio encompassing 42.9 square miles while serving 58,499 residents.
 Colerain Township is located north of Cincinnati and is conveniently located off of two major interstates providing easy access to our residential and business communities.

 Residents and businesses of Colerain Township receive the benefit of a full-service township providing a variety of services including